 Metaphor: "David stood against the Goliath of sin, against which all others were powerless.
-Refusing earthly means of protection or attack, David relied on the power of God to overcome his enemy, who sought to enslave all of Israel. ...
-Christ stands against the monster of sin, which would enslave us all.
+Refusing earthly means of protection or attack, David relied on the power of God to overcome his enemy, who sought to enslave all of Israel.
+In the same way, in his perfect purity Christ stands against the monster of sin, which would enslave us all.
 He conquers that enemy, gaining the victory for all of us.
 In all this he is supported and enabled and empowered by his Father."
 (S&S 97)